The role of non-affine deformations in the elastic behavior of the cellular vertex model: Vertex model: simulation and deformation protocol

-In the ground state of the incompatible regime, cell edges are under tension and meet at 120$\degree$ angles.
-After the initial affine deformation, the angles change and the tissue is no longer in a force-balanced configuration (Fig.~\ref{fig:2}a, middle).
-As we allow the tissue to relax, it responds with a non-affine deformation; vertices which are of the same y-coordinate alternate between moving left and moving right during relaxation, returning the angles between edges to a stable 120$\degree$ configuration (Fig.~\ref{fig:2}a, right).
+In the ground state of the incompatible regime, cell edges are under tension and meet at 120$^\circ$ angles.
+After the initial affine deformation, the angles change and the tissue is no longer in a force-balanced configuration (Fig.~\ref{fig:2} top-middle).
+As we allow the tissue to relax, it responds with a non-affine deformation; vertices which are of the same y-coordinate alternate between moving left and moving right during relaxation, returning the angles between edges to a stable 120$^\circ$ configuration (Fig.~\ref{fig:2} top-right).
 Such a deformation cannot be described by a single affine transformation, but by two affine transformations applied to different subsets of vertices~\cite{murisic2015discrete}.

 To demonstrate the importance of this relaxation step, we report the response to two types of deformation protocols: (i) ``constrained'' deformations which are obtained where after deformation of the bounding box the cell vertices are not allowed to move to minimise the energy of the tissue, and (ii) ``relaxed'' deformations where the vertices are allowed to adjust their position to achieve force balance and the global tissue shape remains controlled by the geometry of the deformed box.
 Note that in the compatible regime the relaxed state can also be achieved by allowing the tissue to change its shape~\cite{hernandez2022anomalous}, and the resulting linear elastic constants are the same.